nixworks/public/news/2016/04/28/index.md

 ##### Kyrgyzstan
 ### [The new government of Kyrgyzstan is sworn in with Prime Minister Sooronbay Jeenbekov taking the oath of office. ](/news/2016/04/28/the-new-government-of-kyrgyzstan-is-sworn-in-with-prime-minister-sooronbay-jeenbekov-taking-the-oath-of-office.md)
-_Context: Sooronbay Jeenbekov, Kyrgyzstan, Prime Minister_
+_Context: Kyrgyzstan, Prime Minister, Sooronbay Jeenbekov_

 ##### Mayor of London
 ### [Former Mayor of London Ken Livingstone is suspended by the Labour Party for claiming that Adolf Hitler was a Zionist. ](/news/2016/04/28/former-mayor-of-london-ken-livingstone-is-suspended-by-the-labour-party-for-claiming-that-adolf-hitler-was-a-zionist.md)
-_Context: Mayor of London, Adolf Hitler, Zionist, Ken Livingstone, Labour Party_
+_Context: Mayor of London, Ken Livingstone, Labour Party, Zionist, Adolf Hitler_

 ##### Parliament of Finland
 ### [The Parliament of Finland holds a debate on whether or not to abandon the Euro as its currency following a petition that garnered enough signatures to force the issue into parliament.
 This comes as Finland as dealing with a weakening economy but the petition is unlikely to lead to the country leaving the Eurozone. ](/news/2016/04/28/the-parliament-of-finland-holds-a-debate-on-whether-or-not-to-abandon-the-euro-as-its-currency-following-a-petition-that-garnered-enough-sig.md)